nagornin/qxvanity/README.md

           Number of matching keypairs to generate, 0 to keep generating forever [default: 1] -p, --threads <THREADS>
           Number of threads [default: auto]
+  -k, --match-key-material
-  -h, --help
+          Only match the actual key material, ignore any metadata -h, --help
           Print help
 ```